spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 **Entity alternative**
 ~~~~~~~~~~~~~~~~~~~~~~

-Entity alternative provides a way to set which entities are active and which are not:
+Entity alternative provides a way to set which entities are active and which are not in each alternative:

 .. image:: img/entity_alternative_table.png
    :align: center